KayChansiri/Demo_Linear_Regression_ML/README.md

 ```

-Then check for linear modeling assumption:
+Then check for the linear modeling assumptions:

 ```ruby
 import pandas as pd